dellsystem/dellsystem.github.io/tech.md

 * Kim-Mai Cutler for Logic Magazine: [The Unicorn Hunters](https://logicmag.io/04-the-unicorn-hunters/)
 * Eric Paley for TechCrunch: [Toxic VC and the marginal-dollar problem](https://techcrunch.com/2017/10/26/toxic-vc-and-the-marginal-dollar-problem/)
+* Steve Klabnik: [Is npm worth $2.6MM?](http://words.steveklabnik.com/is-npm-worth-26mm) (from 2014).
+On VC investing in the open source ecosystem.
+Some of the predictions turned out to be wrong in light of GitHub's recent acquisition by Microsoft, but it's a still thoughtful and intelligent read.
+* On the rise and fall of Theranos, a blood-testing technology "startup" which was valued at $9 billion at its peak
+	* [Blood Will Out](https://thebaffler.com/latest/shark-tankification-riederer) by Rachel Riederer, a review of John Carreyrou’s 2018 book _Bad Blood_.
+		* I really like this one line, after a litany of examples of how the company was obviously fraudulent: "None of this stopped Holmes from regarding herself as a kind of prophetic figure who was going to change the world."
+		* Also: "The heckler is a good reminder of what Holmes goal was: to put her machines into homes and healthcare settings across the country, _whether they worked or not_."
+		* The last paragraph is just stunning: "As Theranos’s story wraps up [...] my mind turned to the ambitious nineteen-year-old Elizabeth Holmes, and to the basic idea of her company.
+A portable blood-testing machine that was small enough to install in a local pharmacy or a home.
+A wide battery of tests from a single finger prick instead of a large draw of venous blood.
+It is a good and useful idea.
+And I wonder if Theranos might have fulfilled its promise—in some form. [...]
+If Holmes had allowed the company to drop some of the sexier and more impossible parts of her plan [...] could it have worked?
+We don’t know, because Holmes had to be a “unicorn,” something impossibly glamorous whose only flaw is not being real."
+* Some interesting thoughts in this [Bloomberg article](https://www.bloomberg.com/view/articles/2018-06-14/banks-get-distracted-by-the-world-cup) (scroll ahead to the **People are worried about unicorns.** section):
+	* "I have to say, if SoftBank is going to become the entire market for hot private technology startups, then every valuation is going to be marked-to-SoftBank, and the numbers will start to lose their meaning."
+(On SoftBank valuing WeWork at $35 to 40 billion, less than a year after its last round when it was valued at $20 billion)
+	* the article also features this fascinating [quote](https://avc.com/2018/06/the-valuation-obsession/) from Fred Wilson: "CEOs and their talent organizations frequently tell me that it is easier to recruit people to companies that have raised at eye popping values.
+This is particularly perverse because the higher the valuation, the less money the employee will make on their equity.
+But, it seems, the talent market is looking to the investment community to signal to them what companies are worth working for."

 #### The gig economy